gm-gis/hello-world/readme.txt

-hey, you gonna learn today, or tomorrow
+hey, you gonna learn today, or , or the day after that